 These nerves respond to different kinds of stress, including emotional, social, and physical, as well as increased body temperature.

-For people who suffer with hyperhidrosis, the sweat glands overestimate these signals and as result over produce sweat.
-There are several treatment options for hyperhidrosis including Botox, antiperspirant, oral medication and surgery.
+For people who suffer with hyperhidrosis, the sweat glands overestimate these signals and over produce sweat as result.
+There are several treatment options for hyperhidrosis including Botox, antiperspirant, oral medication, and surgery.

 Botox for Hyperhidrosis

-Though not a serious medical condition, excessive sweating, otherwise known as hyperhidrosis, can cause embarrassment and social anxiety for affected individuals.
+Though not a serious medical condition, hyperhidrosis can cause embarrassment and social anxiety for affected individuals.
 Botox for sweating is a highly effective treatment that has been clinically proven to provide relief for more than 93% of treated patients.